-She graduated from Vanderbilt University Law School, where she received the Founder’s Medal for first honors.
-At Vanderbilt, she worked as the Senior En Banc Editor of the Vanderbilt Law Review and as an articles editor for the Environmental Law and Policy Annual Review.
+Micah earned her J.D. from Vanderbilt University Law School, where she received the Founder’s Medal for first honors and was a member of the Order of the Coif.
+While at Vanderbilt, she worked as the Senior En Banc Editor of the Vanderbilt Law Review and as an Articles Editor for the Environmental Law and Policy Annual Review.
 Micah graduated summa cum laude from Rollins College with an Artium Baccalaureus Honoris in English.

 Education